Our next reading in our Uncharted Territory Series

 We have been grantees of the foundation since 2012 and have received a total of $10,000.

 Here's what they're saying about us:

 to inform you that your 2014 Grant Application to the Jarvis & Constance Doctorow Family Foundation

 at the Community Foundation of Utah has been approved in the amount of $5,000.
 DFF is so pleased

 to be able to contribute to the good work that you do.
-Thank you for giving us the opportunity to be a
+Thank you for giving us the opportunity to be a part of

-to Break A Leg Productions' Miller Lide, who won "Best Supporting Actor" at the Midtown International Theatre
+CONGRATULATIONS to BAL's actor Miller Lide, who won "Best Supporting Actor" in the Midtown International

 by David C. Cassidy